AguaClara/Textbook/Flocculation/Floc_Model.rst

 The only transport mechanism that could cause a clay particle to collide with a large floc is the fluid deformation caused by the linear velocity gradient.
 In our flocculators that linear velocity gradient is caused by turbulent eddies at much larger scales of the flow.
 We hypothesize that primary particles can not attach to large flocs because primary particles can not collide with large flocs!
 To understand why this collision is impossible, we need a simple insight.

-The insight is that the large flocs drag fluid around as they rotates (due to the linear velocity gradient).
+The insight is that the large flocs drag fluid around as they rotate (due to the linear velocity gradient).
 The viscous layer around the large flocs creates a flow field in which there is no location far from the flocs that will eventually approach the surface of the flocs or even approach within the clay particle radius.
 If this is correct, then clay particles never collide with large flocs in a linear velocity gradient flow field.

 .. todo:: Find evidence that proves or disproves the hypothesis that no collisions occur between dissimilar sized particles in a linear velocity gradient.